 Was Lindsay (left) before his time in his passion for pollution?
 Maybe.
 More likely, his constituents were.

 By 1970 the mayor was attempting to appeal to the true sensibility of the urban bohemian, allowing ‘be-ins’ in Central Park and promoting a virtue of ‘Fun City’, “a phrase that embodied the hope of New Yorkers for a more livable city,” according to biographer Vincent Cannato.
 In fact, Earth Day was modeled after the Vietnam-era ‘teach-in’, essentially an educational outreach mixed with a smidgen of good times.

 Lindsay: “[T]he city is contributing a billion dollars over the next ten years to mass transit construction.
 And then more, more and more we are discouraging automobile use in the central business areas.”
 (Look here for the rest of the interview with Lindsay in Union Square talking to NBC about the first Earth Day.)

 “If you’re not part of the solution, you’re part of the pollution,” added governor Nelson Rockefeller in a speech to the crowds.

 Above: Throngs enjoy a cleaner world by cramming themselves on Fifth Avenue during the city’s very first Earth Day celebration

 The massive rally, with a 100,000 in attendance, reportedly left little pollution in its wake (although that seems a tad revisionist to me).
 Crowds occasionally attacked gas-guzzling, pollutant-making cars as they went by, and one group of demonstrators curiously dragged around a net filled with rotting fish, shouting “This could be you!”

-Below: Like clean, little Whyos, this gang of adorable, broom-wielding Union Square scalawags prepare to attack the city’s grime
+Below: This gang of adorable, broom-wielding Union Square scalawags prepare to attack the city’s grime